Memory in the Flesh: Reception

-Artistic production
+Adaptation

 The copyrights of the novel were bought by "Misr International Films Company" in 1998 to produce a film based on the novel, but with a request from the author, the contract was terminated in 2001.
-The great Arab actor Nour El-Sherif expressed more than once his wish to make a film about this great work and promised to take it to Cannes international film festival.
-Also, for years, a lot of newspapers wrote about actresses that would fit the role in the film.
-The Algerian actress Amal Bouchoucha started her first acting experience in the Tv series through the Memory in the Flesh series, after she started singing and presenting Tv programs.
-The series was made up of 30 episodes, starring the great Syrian actor Jamal Suleiman, and was aired during the holy month of Ramadan in 2010 on Abu Dhabi, directed by the Syrian director Najdat Ismail Azour.
+The Arab actor Nour El-Sherif expressed more than once his wish to make a film about the work and promised to take it to Cannes international film festival.
+The Algerian actress Amal Bouchoucha started her first acting experience in the TV series through the Memory in the Flesh series, after she started singing and presenting TV programs.
+The series was made up of 30 episodes, starring the Syrian actor Jamal Suleiman, and was aired during the holy month of Ramadan in 2010 on Abu Dhabi, directed by the Syrian director Najdat Ismail Azour.
 The series didn't receive a lot of success because of its inability to transfer the poetic text that was the source of the success of the fictional work, but the work is considered among the rare cinematic productions that mimic the educated class.
 Amal Bouchoucha plays the character Hayat, the daughter of an Algerian fighter who dies during the great liberation war against the French colonization of Algeria to achieve liberation.
 Her father's friend from war falls in love with her, who is also entrusted to maintain her family consisting of her, her mother, and her brother, while she falls in love with a Palestinian journalist and writer who fights for the Palestinian cause.